 This measure of polarization suggests that the increase since the 1980s has not been big enough to make much of a difference.
 If civilized society can survive when people disagree on 3.4 questions, it’s hard to imagine that the walls will come tumbling down when they disagree on 3.6.

-In conclusion, it doesn’t look like popular polarization has changed much in the last 50 years, and certainly not enough to justify the amount of coverage it gets.
+In conclusion, it doesn’t look like mass polarization has changed much in the last 50 years, and certainly not enough to justify the amount of coverage it gets.

 But there is another kind of polarization, at the level of political parties, that might be a bigger problem.
 I’ll get to that in the next article.